Frequently Asked Questions and Information

 What is your age limit?

 There is no upper or lower age limit, but we will need to check we have a hat in the right size for very young riders.
+As a guide we find most children can begin to ride at 4 yrs old.
 Contact us for advice on hat sizes.

 Can we groom the horses on arrival?